mak448a/random_files/README.md

-# images
+# files

-A repository to host random images.
+A repository to host random files.